Court rules that Kushner firm must disclose partners' names

 ADVERTISEMENT

 In addition to its privacy argument, the Kushner subsidiary had said media reports of the Maryland dispute were "politically motivated" and marked by "unfair sensationalism."
-Disclosure of its partners' names would trigger even more coverage and hurt its chances of getting an impartial decision in the case, it has said.
+Disclosure of its partners' names would trigger even more coverage and hurt its chances of getting an impartial decision in the case, it had said.

-In Friday's ruling, the judge rejected that line of argument, saying that the public's right to know is more important.
+In Friday's ruling, the judge said these are not "frivolous concerns," but the public's right to know is more important.

 "Increased public interest in a case does not, by itself, overcome the presumption of access," Bredar wrote.
 "In fact, it would logically strengthen it, particularly when the interest is due to the presence of important public figures in the litigation."